If you’re just starting to dive into SEO, you might be surprised that there are both on-page and off-page types.

 - Alt text: This is the word or phrase that describes an image file in order for it to be indexed for search engines.
 It also helps users (who can’t see the image) know what it is about in general.

 - Page security: Enabling Secure Sockets Layer (SSL) security technology places you in the “preferred” category of websites by Google.
 Using SSL means that a third party can’t come between your web server and the user’s web server.
-This secures the information being exchanged between the two.
+This secures the information exchanged between the two.

 Perhaps not as well thought of, off-page SEO refers to the search engine ranking factors that happen off of your website.
 This includes: